SEBv15/bot-controls/README.md

 # Robot Controls

+## Running windows build
+Go to the releases tab and download the zip file containing the executable

 ## Running Dev Version
 I created this on windows, so I don't know if it will run on other platforms